revgizmo/zoomstudentengagement_cursor/scripts/real_world_testing/test_reports/phase1_analysis_report.md

 - Some sessions process with warnings about missing columns
 - Empty roster handling could be improved
 - Malformed transcript handling needs review
+- Lookup file may not resolve all unmatched names on first attempt

 ## Recommendations for Phase 2